opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 # Retrieval-augmented generation chatbot with a conversational flow agent

-This tutorial explains how to use a conversational flow agent to build a retrieval-augmented generation (RAG) application by using your OpenSearch data as knowledge base.
+This tutorial explains how to use a conversational flow agent to build a retrieval-augmented generation (RAG) application with your OpenSearch data as a knowledge base.

 Replace the placeholders starting with the prefix `your_` with your own values.
 {: .note}